Cranberry Orange Bread

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Cranberry Orange Bread is a classic winter quick bread loaf that is so easy to make.
-If you’re having guests visit for the holidays, there’s nothing that welcomes them to your home quite like the smell of freshly baked goods.
-This one is bursting with sweet orange flavor and tart cranberries that is all balanced with the earthy walnut flavor.
+If you’re having guests visit for the holidays, there’s nothing that welcomes them to your home quite like the smell of freshly baked cranberry bread.
+This quick bread recipe is bursting with sweet orange flavor and tart cranberries that are all balanced with the earthy walnut flavor.

 Cranberry orange bread on a white plate after sliced